Pope Agrippinus of Alexandria

-Pope Agrippinus was the 10th Pope and Patriarch of Alexandria.
+Pope Agrippinus was the tenth Pope and Patriarch of Alexandria, serving during the reign of Marcus Aurelius.

-When Pope Celadion died, Bishop Agrippinus was chosen Patriarch by the people and clergy of Alexandria.

-According to Coptic tradition, Anba Agrippinus did not own any silver or gold, except for what met his basic personal needs.

-Aggrippinus died after a reign of 12 years.
+When Pope Celadion died, Bishop Agrippinus was chosen Patriarch by the people and clergy of Alexandria in 167.
+According to Coptic tradition, Agrippinus did not own any silver or gold, except for what met his basic personal needs.
+Aggrippinus died in 178 after a reign of 12 years.
 He is commemorated on the 5th day of Meshir in the Coptic Synaxarium.